webpack/webpack.js.org/content/guides/getting-started.md

 |- /node_modules
 ```

-T> If you're using npm 5, you'll probably also see a `package-lock.json` file in your diretory.
+T> If you're using npm 5, you'll probably also see a `package-lock.json` file in your directory.